 See the EPPD Equal Employment Opportunity Utilization Report

 DIAL 9-1-1 FOR EMERGENCIES OR CRIMES IN PROGRESSNON-EMERGENCY PHONE: (915) 832-4400

 If you need to contact the department for any questions please call the El Paso Police Headquarters at(915) 212-4000911 N Raynor St, El Paso, TX 79903

 View EPPD Branches

 There are three ways you can report problems such as overgrown weeds, illegal dumping, and much more!
 Dial 3-1-1 on any phone, report or look up your case online, or use the EP311 app!
-Find out more including a detailed list of issues:
+Find out more including a detailed list of code violations: